 Photo matching will be an integral part of the E-Verify system.
 The photos of non-citizens will be stored in the system and when it comes time to clear a non-citizen for a job they must present their biometric work authorization "green" card and it must match up with the photo in the system.

 This overview is in no means a full run through of the entire bill.
-If you would like to read a brief summary about the proposed immigration reform act for yourself, click here.
 Our Fort Lauderdale immigration attorney will be more than happy to answer any of your questions.
 Contact us at Guerra Sáenz, PL by calling (888) 900-1748.